-To be realistic, there is no magic formula with which you get to be a Trending Topic.
+To be realistic, there is no magic formula with which you get to be a Trending Topics.
 Something similar happens with the posts you publish on Twitter itself or on Instagram.

 ➡️ When you think that a tweet or post is going to go viral and have a lot of interactions and in the end, it goes unnoticed.

 And yet, another tweet that you had added without having great expectations is the one that gets many interactions.

 Of course, we can give you some tips that you can put into practice to reach your goals.

 Before you share your tweet and try to be a Trending Topic, it is important that you analyze the day you are going to launch it to avoid doing it on important or special days in the calendar.